 The latest version of ISO 27001 has arrived.
 Published on October 25, 2022, the new version (ISO 27001:2022) brings important updates to the standard.
-But what has changed and what does it mean for your business?
+Initial ISO 27001 audits starting November 1, 2023, will be conducted to the 2022 standard.
+If you are already ISO 27001 certified, there will be a three-year transition period to update to the new revision ending on October 31, 2025.
+What has changed and what does it mean for your business?

 What is ISO 27001?

 Before we begin, here’s a quick refresher on the background of ISO 27001.
 If you’re already familiar with the existing standard, feel free to skip down to the next section and read about the updates.